Top 10 Places to Visit in Delhi – A Local’s Bucket List

 A top 10 list of places to visit in Delhi is not complete without giving tribute to Mahatma Gandhi.

-Gandhi created a legacy of non-violent non-cooperation.
+Gandhi is still considered the father of the nation and revered across India.
 He was a peaceful, but powerful leader in the fight for India’s freedom from British rule.
-He is still considered the father of the nation.

 This is where Mahatma Gandhi’s last rites were performed, the day after his assassination on January 30, 1948.
-An eternal flame burns and the memorial is always adorned in flowers.
 Many world leaders and dignitaries have paid their respects at Raj Ghat, including US Presidents and Queen Elizabeth II.

 6. Akshardham Temple

-An absolute masterpiece as far as temples go, Akshardham is visually stunning.
+An absolute masterpiece as far as temples go, Akshardham is visually stunning and one of the largest Hindu temples in the world.
 It’s easy to see why this is one of the top 10 places to visit in Delhi.
-The entire complex was completed in less than 5 years by 7000 artisans and 3000 devoted volunteers.

-Besides the enormous temple, there are exhibitions including a movie and cultural boat ride, a park, a shop, and an excellent cafeteria.
-A popular light and water show takes place every evening depicting a story from the Kena Upanishad (Hindu holy text).
+Besides the temple, there are exhibitions including a movie and cultural boat ride, a park, a shop, and an excellent cafeteria.

-- Hours & Cost: 10:00 am – 7:00 pm, daily (closed Monday); temple is free but there is a small fee for exhibitions and water show
+Hours & Cost: 10:00 am – 7:00 pm, daily (closed Monday); temple is free, but there is a small fee for exhibitions (shoes must be removed).

 7. Bahai Lotus Temple